GaneshRehan/Welcome-to-Open-Source-Copy/README.md

-# Welcome to Open Source Contributions this is a copy🍉
+# Welcome to Open Source Contributions this is a copy1g🍉

 <p>🚨 <b>VERY IMPORTANT:</b> If you want your Pull Request to be accepted, follow these steps:
     <li>Add a post on <b>LinkedIn</b> with the Repo's link and tagging the owner (Ali Solanki)</li>